alexjj/alexjj.com/content/blog/2022/hobonichi-first/index.md

-summary +++
++++
 title =  "Hobonichi - for those that want to be told what to do" date =  2022-06-21
 [taxonomies]
 tags =  ["Writing", "Notebooks"]
 [extra]
-subtitle =  "First impressions with the Hobnichi Techno notebook" image = "hobonichi-thumb.jpg"
+summary =  "First impressions with the Hobnichi Techno notebook" image = "hobonichi-thumb.jpg"
 +++